cakephp/docs/en/core-libraries/collections.rst

     $personWithYoungestDad = $collection->min('dad.age');

-The same can be applied to the ``max`` function, which will returna single element from the collection having the highest property value::
+The same can be applied to the ``max`` function, which will return a single element from the collection having the highest property value::

     $collection = new Collection($people);